Who is Recruiter 3.0

 As recruitment professionals, we spend most of our time helping candidates find their ideal job.

-But are recruitment professionals suitable for our current jobs?
-Are our skills enough?
+But are recruitment professionals suitable for their own current jobs?
+Are their skills enough?

 We asked 100 recruiters what they do, why they do it, what matters to them, and how their satisfaction could be improved.

 A recent McKinsey study highlighted that hard skills are paid twice as much as soft skills.
 Our survey highlights that recruiters largely lean into their soft skills daily, which will need to change as the future of work unravels.
 Recruiters will need to build hard skills.

 This explains why many recruiters believe that they are underpaid.
 However, as crucial as coordination, thinking, listening, and talking are soft skills, these will need to be increasingly supplemented by hard skills such as sourcing, data visualization, and talent pooling.

 Our survey as well confirms that Recruiting is no longer a one-dimensional mandate.
 The profession's future will involve being a content marketeer, a copywriter, a salesman, and an analyst, among other skills.
 Recruiters are going from one too many talents and will be protecting themselves from the changes in the future of work.